Mr-Fabulous/Uniprot-ID-Filter/README.md

 ```sh
     sh filter.sh
 ```
-4. After the above three steps are done, two output files will be generated (have_pdb_list and no_pdb_list).
+4. After the above three steps are done, two output files will be generated (have_pdb_list.txt and no_pdb_list.txt).
 The targeted pdb files (which are the corresponding pdb files for the uniprot IDs with predicted strctures) are stored in the folder matched_pdb(automatically generated in step 3).

 ## Code Description
 |File Name|Description|